This post may contain affiliate links. Read my disclosure policy.

 Not Your Basic Honey Glazed Carrots and Peas

 Yes, having veggies with diner is pretty much a rule in my house.
 That doesn’t mean my kids love all veggies.
 And while they are willing to eat roasted cauliflower and steamed broccoli and sauteed green beans, they aren’t always thrilled about it.

 Peas and carrots are always a good standby when it comes to making a vegetable dish that even the kids will happily eat.
 And my crew loves honey glazed carrots as much as anyone.
-But sometimes those candied carrots can really add a lot of extra sugar to a meal, and maybe, just maybe it’s time to get something green into those kiddos.
+But sometimes those candied carrots can really add a lot of extra sugar to a meal.

 That’s why we love this recipe.
 It’s delicious and nutritious without being crazy sweet.
 The carrots are caramelized in butter to bring out their natural sweetness, and a bit of honey gives it that glazed goodness.
-But it’s all balanced out with a dollop of Dijon mustard and a splash of apple cider vinegar.
-I bet you’ll flip for the tangy goodness that adds a little something different to this classic combo.
+But it’s all balanced out with a dollop of Dijon mustard and a splash of apple cider vinegar for a tangy twist.

 Easy, healthy, kid-friendly and naturally gluten free – what more could you want?!
 Oh, how about that they are so fast you can make them any night of the week, but that special flavor makes them a perfect accompaniment to your Thanksgiving turkey, Christmas prime rib, or Easter ham.

-- Butter: Unsalted is preferred, but if you only have salted, just ass a little less salt to the veggies later on.
+- Butter: Unsalted is preferred, but if you only have salted, just add a little less salt to the veggies later on.